kleveland/MoneyBadgerComp523/README.md

 2. Clone project into working directory.

-3. Create a mySQL local server using MAMP or XAMP
+3. Create a mySQL local server using MAMP or XAMP.

-4. Import SQL file from repo into phpMyAdmin in a DB to replicate our DB
+4. Import SQL file from repo into phpMyAdmin in a DB to replicate our DB.

-5. Go back to working directory with cloned project
+5. Go back to working directory with cloned project.

 6. Run the command “npm install” from the terminal to install all required dependencies.